-School Name: Pine Hill School Dunedin School Number: 3801 Strategic Aim: All students progressing and achieving as part of a community y of learners Annual Aim: To have all students make progress in their reading for the period January - December 2024 To have all students make progress in their writing for the period January - December 2024 To have all students make progress in their maths for the period January - December 2024 Targets 2024: Reading Targets a.
+School Name: Pine Hill School Dunedin School Number: 3801 Strategic Aim: All students progressing and achieving as part of a community of learners Annual Aim: To have all students make progress in their reading for the period January - December 2024 To have all students make progress in their writing for the period January - December 2024 To have all students make progress in their maths for the period January - December 2024 Targets 2024: Reading Targets a.
 That 70% (5/8) of females working towards the expected curriculum level, will be working at or above the expected level by December 2024 Writing Targets a.
 That 70% (8/12) of students working towards the expected curriculum level, will be working at or above the expected level by December 2024 Maths Targets a.
-That 70% (8/12) of students working towards the expected curriculum level, will be working at or above the expected level by December 2024 Baseline Data (2023): expected level by December 2024 2023 Reading - Eight females from year 1-6 were working towa rds their exp ected curriculum level in reading
+That 70% (8/12) of students working towards the expected curriculum level will be working at or above the expected level by December 2024 Baseline Data (2023): 2023 Reading - Eight females from year 1-6 were working towar ds their exp ected curriculum level in reading

-Actions 2023 Writing Twelve students from year 1-6 were working towards the 2023 Maths Twelve students from year 1-6 were working towards the Outcomes What did we do?
-READING TARGET Two classrooms operating for 2024 which allowed small class sizes.
+- Twelve students from year 1-6 were working towards their expected curriculum level in writing 2023 Maths - Twelve students from year 1-6 were working towards their expected curriculum level in maths Actions What did we do?
+Outcomes What Happened Reasons for Variance Why did it happen?
+Two classrooms operating for 2024 which allowed small class sizes.
 Junior Learning Team had two teachers from August.
 Structured Literacy approach used across the school - BSLA in Junior classroom, iDeaL approach in Senior classroom Reviewed good practice Implementation of student needs register to set goals/track achievement/next steps Target students discussed regularly at staff meeting - what is going well, what more can we be doing.
 All discussion documented.
 Analysed achievement data High expectations Students involved in setting goals and next steps in their learning Teachers observing SL reading being taught in other schools Strong Mentor programme for PRT teacher Had assistance from outside professionals eg RT:Lit, LSC, PLD providers to help with our reading programmes.
-These professionals helped students with needs, What Happened READING TARGET a.
-That 70% (5/8) of females working towards the expected curriculum level, will be working at or above the expected level by December 2024 Of five identified students: - Three students (60%) have met this target - Two students (40%) have not met this target Why did it happen?
-READING TARGET Using an evidence based approach across the school for teaching literacy Continuation of structured literacy across the school with two brand new teachers.
+These professionals helped students with needs, and teachers.
+Reading programmes evaluated and discussed regularly Teacher aide/volunteers assisting in class a.
+That 70% (5/8) of females working towards the expected curriculum level, will be working at or above the expected level by December 2024 Of five identified students: - Three students (60%) have met this target - Two students (40%) have not met this target PEADING TARGET Using an evidence based approach across the school for teaching literacy Continuation of structured literacy across the school with two brand new teachers.
 Lots of new learning in reading for them on top of everything else involved in the profession.
 Support staff assisting at reading time in both classrooms Some good classroom teaching programmes for reading and teacher pedagogy improving around BSLA and iDeaL.
 Confidence in student's own reading ability has grown Strong mentor programme.
 Principal mentored the second year teacher as she had undertaken BSLA training and PRT did this in term 1 and 2.
 The deliberate, purposeful and meaningful discussion around all target students in staff meetings and informally - what is going well for these students, what more can we do etc, was very beneficial.
 We all take ownership of students in our small school.
-Students having more experiences and being able to relate this to reading Collaboration as a staff Teacher capability around making OTJs increasing
+Students having more experiences and being able to relate this to reading Collaboration as a staff Teacher capability around making OTJs increasing Support from home with reading homework being completed, or not completed by those that did not meet the target

-• Reading trackers used to understand student's achievement and next steps.
+Reading trackers used to understand student's achievement and next steps.